 Understanding why people participate in physical activity or sedentary behaviour is critical to the development of effective behaviour change interventions.
 Relatively little is known about changes in physical activity and sedentary behaviour over the life course, such as why people become less active as they get older.

-Our research aims to increase knowledge and understanding in these areas.
 Several of our staff conduct research within this area.
 Areas of expertise are: